stIncMale/stincmale.github.io/_posts/2013-01-01-charset-vs-encoding.markdown

 *[BOM]:
 {:data-title="Byte Order Mark"}

-I have always been discouraged by the fact that the words "charset" and "encoding" seem to be used interchangeably &mdash; if they are the same term, why using both words?
+I have always been discouraged by the fact that the words "charset" and "encoding" seem to be used interchangeably&mdash;if they are the same term, why using both words?
 * The [HTML specification](https://html.spec.whatwg.org/multipage/) uses both words interchangeably:
 <q>"The <a href="https://html.spec.whatwg.org/multipage/semantics.html#attr-meta-charset">`charset`</a> attribute specifies the character <a href="https://encoding.spec.whatwg.org/#encoding">encoding</a> used by the document."</q>
 * The [XML specification](https://www.w3.org/TR/xml/) seems to do a similar thing, only it specifies a declaration named `encoding` instead of `charset`,